c2dc/AB-TRAP/README.md

 # AB-TRAP: building invisibility shields to protect network devices
 The AB-TRAP framework is applicable to the development of Network Intrusion Detection Systems (NIDS), it enables the use of updated network traffic and considers operational concerns to enable the complete deployment of the solution.
 It is a five-step framework consisting of (i) the generation of the attack dataset, (ii) the bonafide dataset, (iii) training of machine learning models, (iv) realization of the models, and (v) the performance evaluation of the realized model after deployment.

+This repositories contains the examples for both Local Area Network (LAN), and the Internet environment taking advantage of virtualization (virtual machines and containers) to support the dataset generation.

 This repository contains all the necessary files to rebuilt this project.

 - [Content of this repository](#content-of-this-repository)
 - [Pre-requisites](#pre-requisites)